tharindu-dm/Free-Write/README.md

 > autoload.php is the init.php
 > why Controller in as php files for classes is that there might be functions that are used by every contoller so we can put them in a single file and include it in every controller

-> have a controller for each page
+> have a controller for each page/view
 > have a model for each table in the database in models folder;
         we can reuse the common functions in the includes/Model.php